 High tide or low tide, it usually will not make a big difference, as long as the water is moving.
 Just watch the movement of the water and look for the cover.
 After a while, you will be able to figure it out.

-Snook fishing tackle would include a medium rod spinning reel combo with about 15 -20 lb test monofilament line attached to a 2/0 circle hook.
-Optional set up would be to add about 24″ of 30 lb test fluorocarbon leader between the mono line and the hook, but that’s your choice.
+Snook fishing tackle would include a medium rod spinning reel combo with about 15 -20 lb test braided line attached to a 2/0 circle hook.
+Optional set up would be to add about 24″ of 30 lb test fluorocarbon leader between the braided line and the hook, but that’s your choice.
 This simple rig will work, but you should check the condition of the line close to the hook frequently as it can become chafed and that section will need to be removed and the hook re-tied to the mono line.
 There are many knots to choose from, but the palomar knot is a simple reliable knot that is our go to knot.

 When trying to determine the best snook lures to use, you want to find something that resembles that baitfish that the snook are feeding on in the area.
 In addition to the artificial lure looking like the bait, the action must also be the same the way in moves through the water on the retrieve.
 Some lures are designed for top water, some are suspended to move just under the water.
 Others may bounce off the bottom like a jig.
 Pay attention, and understand how the lure works before attempting to use it.
 Once you have the hang of it, then you can experiment with different speeds or techniques to see what works better.
 Below is a list of a few of the more popular snook fishing lures.